Medicaid expansion in New Mexico

 Medicaid enrollment is year-round; there is no open enrollment window.

-Enrollment up 57 percent in two years
+Enrollment up 63 percent in four years